devtools::install_github("camaradesuk/ASySD")

 Manual deduplication

 Review the pairs using the manual_dedup_shiny() function.
-This opens up and interactive shiny app to allow you to go through each potential duplicate pair.
+This opens up and interactive shiny app to allow you to go through each potential duplicate pair and determine whether it represents a true duplicate (press 1) or not (press 3).
 Save the output to an object so you can use it in the next step.

 post_manual_review <- manual_dedup_shiny(potential_duplicates)